Fixed-scope workflow fix

 Common questions

-What does a first engagement usually look like?
+What does a first workflow engagement look like?

-Usually one scoped workflow with a clear operational goal.
-That keeps risk lower and makes it much easier to tell whether the work earned a second phase.
+One scoped workflow with a clear operational goal.
+That keeps risk lower and makes it much easier to tell whether the first workflow earned a second phase.

-Do you only work with companies that are already using AI heavily?
+Do you only work with companies that already have a lot of tools?

 No. In a lot of cases the best clients are simply businesses with clear operational friction and enough system maturity to improve it.